tlwt/paperyard/docs/index.md

-# Welcome to paperyard's documentation!
+Welcome to paperyard's documentation!

-## whats paperyard
+## What is paperyard
 It is a tool which takes a scanned document, turns it into a searchable PDF documents and builds up a meaningful name based on the content of the document.

+## What does it consist of

+Since paperyard uses multiple existing tools and would be difficult to set up itself, we utilize docker to combine all tooling.

+Most of the code is written in PHP.

 ## Links